Lightweight Tech for Travel: What to Pack and What to Skip

 What I Don’t Pack (and Why)

-I log the weight of everything in my bag on a spreadsheet, so I can scrutinise the real value of everything and these are the decisions I’ve made:
+I log the weight of everything in my bag on a spreadsheet.
+Then I can scrutinise the real value of everything, and these are the decisions I’ve made:

-• No camera or video equipment– My phone takes great picture, and more importantly, I always have it with me.
-Of course if I was a vlogger or professional photographer, I’d want a drone and more, but I’m not so I don’t.
+- No camera or video equipment– My phone takes great pictures, and more importantly, I always have it with me.
+Of course, if I were a vlogger or professional photographer, I’d want a drone and more, but I’m not, so I don’t.

-• No international cube plug adapters – Too bulky.
-I use a single GaN charger with modular plug ends (UK/US/EU).
+- No international cube plug adapters – Too bulky.
+I use a Fast Charge 65W Flat plug with EU/UK/US plug ends (Ugreen).
 That covers a huge number of countries.
 I’ll pick up a cheap local adapter if I need more.

-• No multiple charging bricks – Everything I bring charges via USB-C. The plug charger I use can charge both laptop and phone and quickly.
-There’s pass through capabilities on the battery pack.
-One plug with 2 USB-C ports and 1 USB-A port is enough provided I don’t bring more gadgets.
+- No multiple charging bricks – Everything I bring charges via USB-C. The plug charger I use can charge both the laptop and the phone quickly.
+One plug with 2 USB-C ports and 1 USB-A port is enough, provided I don’t bring more gadgets.

-• No purpose-built tech pouches and laptop sleeves – Most are over-engineered, bulky and weighty.
+- No purpose-built tech pouches or laptop sleeves – Most are over-engineered, bulky and weighty.
 Simple, ultralight zip pouches suit my setup.

 Weight Table for this Ultralight Tech Setup